 The Baltimore Banner thanks its sponsors.
 Become one.

-He said his agency had devised a deployment plan for the area where the shooting occurred, where last week they made arrests and confiscated guns and ammunition.
+Jackson said his department had devised a deployment plan for the area where the shooting occurred, where last week they made arrests and confiscated guns and ammunition.

 The fatal shooting Wednesday marks the second homicide of the year in Annapolis.